yashsrivasta7a/interviewD/README.md

 ## 🤝 Contributing

-We welcome contributions to InterviewD!
+We welcome contributions to InsightLM!
 Here's how you can help:

 1. **Fork the Repository**
 2. **Create your Feature Branch**: `git checkout -b feature/AmazingFeature`